-Lanterman's Mill is steeped in local history and is a stunning place to visit.
-It has inviting walks and a stunning waterfall.
+Lanterman’s Mill is not only steeped in local history, it is also a stunning place to visit.
+It has inviting walks and an amazing waterfall.
 If you would like to know more then please read on…

-Lanterman's Mill is one of Mahoning County's most historically important landmarks.
-This stunning mill was built in 1845-46 by Samuel Kimberly and German Linterman.
-In recent times, the mill was neglected and it was decided that it needed to be restored.
-The restoration project took place between 1982-85.
-It was a gift of wards by the Florence Beecher foundation.
-This stunning mill is locally known as a treasure and is operated in the same fashion today as it was back when it was constructed.
-The grinding of buckwheat, corn and wheat still happens today and uses the old methods.
+Lanterman’s Mill is one of Mahoning County’s most historically important landmarks.
+This stunning mill was built in 1845-46 by Samuel Kimberly and German Lanterman.
+In recent times, the mill was neglected and needed to be restored.
+The restoration project took place between 1982 and 1985.
+It was a gift of wards by the Florence Beecher Foundation.
+This stunning mill is a local treasure and operates in the same fashion today as always.
+The grinding of buckwheat, corn, and wheat still happens today and uses the old methods.

-There is also a gift shop in the mill where visitors are able to purchase items that are made in the mill.
+There is also a gift shop in the mill where visitors are able to purchase items they make in the mill.
 Some of the items on offer are unique to the Mill.
-Visitors will also be able to purchase whole wheat flour, buckwheat and stone-ground cornmeal that has been made and prepared in the Mill.
+Visitors will also be able to purchase whole wheat flour, buckwheat, and stone-ground cornmeal that is produced by the Mill.

-If you would like information with regards to the stone-ground flour and meal then please call them directly (Contact details are further down this blog).
+If you would like information with regard to the stone-ground flour and meal then please call them directly (Contact details are further down this article).
 Download a brochure for delicious recipes using your Lanterman’s Mill products.

-The current structure of today's mill was built in 1845-46 by German Lanterman and his brother-in-law Samuel Kimberly.
-German owned a large area of land around the falls.
-Lanterman's Mill is the third mill that was constructed in this location and is the current mill that is standing right now.
-The mill was in action until 1888 when it was closed down.
+The current mill was built in 1845-46 by German Lanterman and his brother-in-law Samuel Kimberly.
+German Lanterman owned a large area of land around the falls.
+Lanterman’s Mill is the third mill that was constructed in this location and is the mill that is still standing.
+The mill was in action until 1888.

 The big renovation of the mill started in 1982 and it was a tough operation.
-It was very expensive and painstaking as there were no plans about how the original mill was constructed.
+It was very expensive and painstaking as there were no plans for how the original mill was constructed.

 A short video tour of Lanterman’s Mill:

-It was decided that an archeological dig was needed to be done to give the team an idea of how to go about their task.
+It was decided that an archeological dig was needed to give the team an idea of how to go about their task.
 The dig was very useful as different artifacts were found and there was also evidence of an earlier waterwheel.

 The renovation was backed up with a $600,000 grant to the Mill Creek Park Foundation by the Florence and Ward Beecher Foundations.
-A lot of the machinery was purchased, however, the fittings, shafts and waterwheel was done by hand by the Camerons.
+A lot of the machinery was purchased, however, the fittings, shafts, and waterwheel were done by hand by the Camerons.

 Whilst the work on the machinery was going on, the other areas of the mill were also being refitted.
-The internals of the mills needed to be replaced and a new roof had to be fitted.
-New doors were also needed to be fitted so that a piece of the waterwheel could be taken into the mill before it was fitted out.
+The internals of the mill needed to be replaced and a new roof also had to be fitted.
+New doors were also needed so that a piece of the waterwheel could be taken into the mill before it was fitted out.
 Externally, there was the construction of walkways and an observation deck.